-We’re glad improvements are occurring that will hopefully lower it’s rank, but we are sad to report that currently Onondaga Lake ranks #2 in the world for the most polluted, only beat out by Lake Karachay in Russia.
+We’re glad improvements are occurring that will hopefully lower its rank, but we are sad to report that currently, Onondaga Lake ranks #2 in the world for the most polluted, only beaten out by Lake Karachay in Russia.
 Other lakes that make up the most polluted in the world include Lake Tai in China, Lake Victoria in Africa, Serra Pelada Lake in Brazil, Potpeć Lake in Siberia, and Bellandur Lake in India.

 Here’s a recap of the 10 lakes that are the most polluted you’ll find in the US:

 Polluted lakes pose a threat to humans and animals alike.
 Since animals use lakes as habitats and hydration stations, pollution is not only harmful but can be deadly for them.
 Oxygen is depleted from plants, dying due to excessive plant overgrowth and algal blooms.
 The low oxygen levels lead to the death of fish.
 Also, algal blooms prevent fish and other aquatic animals from finding food, which can cause death.
 The slimy, thick muck from an overgrowth of algae blooms forms toxins that, once ingested by some fish, will move up the food chain and negatively impact birds and large animals.
 Even humans can be adversely affected by eating fish exposed to contamination of chemicals and other toxins.
 While the toxins found in fish may not cause immediate illness, they can accumulate with long-term consumption, leading to adverse health effects in humans, especially pregnant or nursing women, developing fetuses, and children.